The science of happiness

 When was the last time you felt wildly happy?
 When was the last time you woke up feeling energetic, joyful and grateful for all that you had?
 Our happiness depends on many things.
 Your state changes depending on how you react to changes in your career, marriage, personal life and finances.

 Human beings are wired to seek pleasure and avoid pain; we look to not only survive in life, but to experience a sense of joy.
-Our brain chemistry is designed to support these efforts by releasing chemicals into your brain and body that make you feel good.
+Our brain chemistry is designed to support these efforts by releasing chemicals into our brain and body that make us feel good.
 There are numerous neurotransmitters, or substances released by nerve fibers, that affect happiness.
 Although there are quite a few that make us feel joyful, right now we’ll focus on two: serotonin and dopamine.

 Serotonin is created in the brain as well as in the intestines.
 Once produced, the neurotransmitter is circulated in the blood and throughout the central nervous system.
 Some scientists refer to serotonin as the “happiness chemical,” because it’s linked to mood levels.

 People who are diagnosed with depression typically have low levels of serotonin available, whereas people with high serotonin often report being happier.
 People with higher serotonin levels also demonstrate higher levels of self-esteem and have an easier time handling rejection.
 Serotonin is more free-flowing when you feel important or valued by those around you, which is why humans often feel happier when they’re social.
 When you’re experiencing serotonin happiness, it takes no effort to feel joyful – it just seems to happen naturally.

-Is your happiness level predetermined?
+The science of happiness: Is your happiness level predetermined?

 READY TO CREATE YOUR OWN CYCLE OF JOY?